-- 1. What are the unique characteristics of being a resilient school heads handling integrated school? - What are the experiences of an integrated school head as a resilient leader? - 3.
-How do resilient school head cope with the challenges in an integrated school?

-4. What policy recommendations should school head propose to institutionalize resilient leadership?
+- 1. What are the unique characteristics of being a resilient school head handling integrated school? - 2.
+What are the experiences of an integrated school head as a resilient leader? - 3.
+How do resilient school heads cope with the challenges in an integrated school? - 4.
+What policy recommendations should the school head propose to institutionalize resilient leadership?